v-cakoll/docs.pl-pl/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-getsymattribute-method.md

 #### <a name="parameters"></a>Parametry
  `parent`
- [in] Token metadanych dla obiektu, dla którego wymagany jest atrybut.
+ [in] Token metadanych dla obiektu, dla którego żądana jest atrybut.

  `name`
  [in] Wskaźnik do zmiennej, która wskazuje atrybut do pobrania.